minhtrietcancode/abc-challenge-2026-location-classification/README.md

 **Training approach**:
 1. Use the labeled BLE dataset (`labelled_ble_data.csv`) which already has room labels matched to each sensor reading
-2. Split data temporally by day to prevent data leakage
+2. Split data temporally by day using 4-fold cross-validation to prevent data leakage
 3. Apply feature engineering and modeling techniques (see `model/approach_note.md` for details)
 4. Evaluate using Macro F1 score (competition metric)
-5. Generate frame-level predictions for competition submission
+5. Average results across 4 folds for robust performance estimation

 **Key challenge**: Different beacons are detected at different locations with varying signal strengths.
-The model must learn which combination of beacon signals corresponds to each room while handling class imbalance and unseen classes.
+The model must learn which combination of beacon signals corresponds to each room while handling class imbalance and temporal generalization across different days.

 ---